Thessaloniki: Thessaloniki Municipality

 The municipality of Thessaloniki (Δήμος Θεσαλονίκης) is the second most populous in Greece, after Athens, with a resident population of 317,778 (in 2021) and an area of 19.307 km2.
 The municipality forms the core of the Thessaloniki Urban Area, with its central district (the city centre), referred to as the Kentro, meaning 'centre' or 'downtown'.

 The city's first mayor, Osman Sait Bey, was appointed when the institution of mayor was inaugurated under the Ottoman Empire in 1912.
-The incumbent mayor is Konstantinos Zervas.
+The incumbent mayor is Stelios Angeloudis.
 In 2011, the municipality of Thessaloniki had a budget of €464.33 million while the budget of 2012 stands at €409.00 million.

 Other

 Thessaloniki is the second largest city in Greece.
 It is an influential city for the northern parts of the country and is the capital of the region of Central Macedonia and the Thessaloniki regional unit.
 The Ministry of Macedonia and Thrace is also based in Thessaloniki, since the city is the de facto capital of the Greek region of Macedonia.

 It is customary every year for the Prime Minister of Greece to announce his administration's policies on a number of issues, such as the economy, at the opening night of the Thessaloniki International Fair.
 In 2010, during the first months of the 2010 Greek debt crisis, the entire cabinet of Greece met in Thessaloniki to discuss the country's future.

-In the Hellenic Parliament, the Thessaloniki urban area constitutes a 16-seat constituency.
-As of the 2019 Greek legislative election the largest party in Thessaloniki is the New Democracy with 35.55% of the vote, followed by the Coalition of the Radical Left (31.29%) and the Movement for Change (6.05%).
+In the Hellenic Parliament, the Thessaloniki urban area constitutes a 17-seat constituency.
+As of the June 2023 Greek legislative election the largest party in Thessaloniki is the New Democracy with 35.28% of the vote, followed by Syriza (17.52%).
 The table below summarizes the results of the latest elections.